Interview with author Katie Reed

 Book Is Available On Amazon

-Interview with author C.V.
-Shaw
+Interview with author Portia Ingram

 Q1.
 Hello Ma’am, can you please introduce yourself?
 Readers would love to know more about you.